Basic Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Basic Video Editor workflows is accidental overwrites due to:
+An easily common mistake in Basic Video Editor workflows is accidental overwrites due to:

 • Lack of Backups: Always keep multiple copies or offsite backups.